amsibsam/QiscusRTC/README.md

 # QiscusRTC

 Qiscus RTC SDK is a product that makes adding voice calling to mobile apps easy.
 It handles all the complexity of signaling and audio management while providing you the freedom to create a stunning user interface.
-On this example we use our simple websocket push notification for handle call notification.
 We highly recommend that you implement a better push notification for increasing call realiability, for example APNs, Pushkit, MQTT, or other standard messaging protocol.

 Callkit support